sedenardi/sandersdenardi.com/src/pages/2017-01-30-rss-twitter-bot/index.md

   - javascript
   - nodejs
 ---
 Twitter is a great way to keep abreast of breaking news stories.
-Reputable news outlets, such as the <a href="https://twitter.com/washingtonpost" target="_blank">The Washington Post</a> and the <a href="https://twitter.com/nytimes" target="_blank">The New York Times</a>, maintain Twitter feeds that tweet out their stories as they're published.
+Reputable news outlets, such as the [The Washington Post](https://twitter.com/washingtonpost) and the [The New York Times](https://twitter.com/nytimes), maintain Twitter feeds that tweet out their stories as they're published.
 Unfortunately, these feeds can contain a lot of noise in the form of duplicates and undesirable content:

 ![](./wpost-twitter.jpg)

 While some may find value in stories like these, it's questionable whether they need to see them show up 4 times within 2 days.

 Luckily, most publications still maintain web feeds of their stories using RSS.
-While most people today probably get their news stories online from Twitter or Facebook, RSS feeds give a unduplicated and standardized list of published items, making them ideal sources for a Twitter feed.
+While most people today probably get their news stories online from Twitter or Facebook, RSS feeds give an unduplicated and standardized list of published items, making them ideal sources for a Twitter feed.

 # How It Works